MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-in-all-vertical.md

 ## Recommendations

 * You can contribute to ensure discovery of connector content by attributing the appropriate semantic labels for every connection.
 Semantic labels help the system identify shared properties (such as title, last modified datetime, created by, and more) across different connections and use these features in ranking items for a given query.
-* You should ensure that Graph Connector search results do not interrupt the users’ habitual scanning patterns.
+* You should ensure that Graph Connector search results don't interrupt the users’ habitual scanning patterns.
 Review the adaptive cards to help determine the appearance and experience of the results in the search result list.
 For example,
     * Add an icon to your custom result types – it makes the source of the content transparent to users.
     * Verify that all results are correctly indented and are vertically aligned.